dartmouth-cs98/cook_along/README.md

 # CookAlong

 An AR application to help streamline the cooking process.
-Include recipe selection, step-by-step instructions, and education on cooking terms and ingradient pictures.
+Users can walk through a recipe step by step, see pictures of ingredients, manage multiple timers, and watch instructional videos, all within the app.

 ![Logo](https://github.com/dartmouth-cs98/19f-cookalong/blob/master/cookalong-horiz.png)
 ![Video](https://github.com/dartmouth-cs98/19f-cookalong/blob/master/video.gif)